What is Psychological Safety?

 Emotional safety refers to the feeling of security and willingness to express how you really feel.
 Psychological safety, on the other hand, is more complex yet still closely related to it.
 It pertains to the overall feeling and ability to speak up without the fear of facing negative repercussions in terms of image, status, or even career.

 As mentioned earlier in this article, the two most important elements of building psychological safety are trust and respect.
+It’s also not trust vs psychological safety—one must exist first before the other one is achieved.
 Hence, trust must be established first before an organization attains and maintains a psychologically safe workplace for everyone.

 A psychologically safe team has members who aren’t afraid to pinpoint areas that can be improved, ask questions, and suggest ideas to make processes better.
 They’re empowered to take the initiative and aren’t threatened by surrounding forces.
 Also, they operate by trust, remain open-minded, and be more creative in their work.